tarantool/tarantool/doc/sphinx/book/box/index.rst

 longer.
 But sophia is a working key-value engine and will especially appeal to users who like to see data go directly to disk, so that recovery time might be shorter and database size might be larger.
-For architectural explanations and benchmarks, see `sphia.org`_.
+For architectural explanations and benchmarks, see `sphia.org`_ and Appendix E: :ref:`sophia <sophia>`.
 On the other hand, sophia lacks some functions and options that are available with memtx.
-Where that is the case, the relevant description will contain the words "only applicable for the memtx storage engine".
+Where that is the case, the relevant description will contain a note beginning with the words "Note re storage engine: sophia".
+The end of this chapter has coverage for all :ref:`the differeences between memtx and sophia <sophia_diff>`.

 .. _sphia.org: http://sphia.org